 - Provide an official copy of prior college transcripts if seeking transfer credit.

-- Complete Anatomy & Physiology I and Introduction to Psychology with a C+ or higher, no more than five years prior to starting the first nursing course.
+- Complete Anatomy & Physiology I and Introduction to Psychology with a C+ or higher.
+Science credits must also be no more than five years old with a minimum grade of C+.
+Introduction to Psychology must be no more than eight years old from the start of the first nursing course with a minimum grade of C+.

 - Two professional references on the official form provided by the college